 Read about the benefits of taking your puppy camping.

 Heartworm can be fatal for dogs, and mosquito bites are the most common way dogs contract heartworm.
 Mosquitos are present across the country during camping season.
-It may be difficult to keep mosquitos away from your puppy.
+It may be difficult to keep mosquitos away from your puppy so it’s impossible to protect them from heartworm without heartworm treatment.

 You can put your flea and tick, and heartworm medications on autoship from Chewy.com.
-Flea and tick medication is also available from Amazon where you can save up to 30% on your first subscribe and save of pet supplies.
+Flea and tick medication is also available from Amazon where new dog owners can save up to 30% on their first subscribe and save of pet supplies.

 Deet and other human bug and mosquito repellants, including essential oils, are not dog-friendly.
-Do not use them to keep your puppy safe from bugs.
+Do not use them on your puppy.

 It’s All About Puppy Right Now, Not You